Athira Pharma (ATHA) Set to Announce Quarterly Earnings on Wednesday

-Athira Pharma (NASDAQ:ATHA – Get Free Report) will announce its earnings results on Wednesday, November 8th.
+Athira Pharma (NASDAQ:ATHA – Get Free Report) is scheduled to announce its earnings results on Wednesday, November 8th.

-Athira Pharma (NASDAQ:ATHA – Get Free Report) last posted its quarterly earnings results on Thursday, August 10th.
-The company reported ($0.78) EPS for the quarter, beating analysts’ consensus estimates of ($0.81) by $0.03.
+Athira Pharma (NASDAQ:ATHA – Get Free Report) last posted its quarterly earnings data on Thursday, August 10th.
+The company reported ($0.78) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.81) by $0.03.
 On average, analysts expect Athira Pharma to post $-3 EPS for the current fiscal year and $-3 EPS for the next fiscal year.

 About Athira Pharma